Rebecca Kellogg Ashley: Adult Life

 Rebecca Kellogg Ashley was revered by the Mohawks, who viewed her as a part of their community.
 Johnathan Edward explained that the Mohawks had "long shown themselves very jealous of Mr. Ashley and his wife, that they are not well treated by those that have the management of things, and have very publicly complained of it".
 Jealous, in this sense, meant devoted, fond, and zealous for the well-being of something.
-Rebecca Ashley was so valued in the community as a tie between the Mohawks and the white settlers that Johnathan Edwards believed if she left to go back into Iroquois country, it would cause the entire community to fall apart.
+Rebecca Ashley was so valued in the community as a tie between the Mohawks and the white settlers that Johnathan Edwards believed if she left to go back into Haudenosaunee country, it would cause the entire community to fall apart.
 In the Spring of 1753, Gideon Hawley came to Stockbridge to handle the school and continue the work of Johnathan Edwards, who left the mission.
 Hawley additionally used Rebecca Kellogg Ashley as his translator.
 The French and Indian War began years later, in 1756.
-The Iroquois warned Hawley that he must leave the Indian territory, while they warned Rebecca Ashley to continue farther into the Indian Territory to keep her safe.
+The Haudenosaunee warned Hawley that he must leave the Indian territory, while they warned Rebecca Ashley to continue farther into the Indian Territory to keep her safe.
 Rebecca Kellogg Ashley died only a few months later in the same community she stayed within the native American territory in 1757.

 Legacy

 In 1757, Rebecca Kellogg Ashley died and was buried in a cemetery in Onaquaga, where she died.
 In the 1900s, her remains were moved to a safer location, and in 1909, the Daughters of the American Revolution created a large headstone on a boulder in her memory.
 The inscription upon the headstone reads, In memory of 'Wausaunia" Rebecca Kellogg Ashley.
 Rebecca Kellogg Ashley left an impact on the mixing of Native American society and Christian communities.
 Rebeca Kellogg Ashley did not write any journals herself.
 However, she was well documented through the writings of the Christian Missionaries with whom she worked.
 Rebecca Ashley additionally viewed herself and was viewed as a member of the Mohawks.
-This allowed her to navigate and mend the borderland's troubled relationship between settlers and the Iroquois.
+This allowed her to navigate and mend the borderland's troubled relationship between settlers and the Haudenosaunee.
 Rebecca navigated several different communities, cultures, and identities and later worked within the Christian Church and their mission to combine Native society and the church.